Ryan-Palmer/MIDIGen/src/Blog Ideas.md

 > Note the heavy use of 'might' and 'could' etc here - as mentioned earlier, exactly how they perform their calculations isn't clear or necessarily even consistent, but this is a decent starting intuition.

-They achieve this by once again embedding the input values branched from the residual stream, in fact three more times, to get values referred to as the `keys`, `queries` and `values`.
+They achieve this by once again embedding the input values which were branched from the residual stream.
+In fact they embed them three more times to get values referred to as the `keys`, `queries` and `values`.

 The `key` indicates what a token represents in the relationship being examined, the `query` represents what it is interested in. and the `value` is its data.
 Each token's `query` is compared to every other token's `key` to get their 'attention scores' and depending on how close they are a proportional amount of that tokens `value` is emitted as the output.

 Because we are creating a next-token predictor, we mask off the keys of future tokens so that the model can't cheat and look ahead.
 This is in contrast to an encoder-decode transformer which might want to consider a whole sentence when translating a phrase from one language to another.

-Once this process of information swapping is complete, the output of all the heads in a layer are concatenated and fed through a traditional fully connected neural net, or [Multi Layer Perceptron](https://en.wikipedia.org/wiki/Multilayer_perceptron), which is simple a linear combination (i.e. weighted multiplication) of all the input values which is then fed through some kind of non-linear [activation function](https://towardsdatascience.com/activation-functions-neural-networks-1cbd9f8d91d6) to get the output values.
+Once this process of information swapping between tokens is complete, the output of all the heads in a layer are concatenated and fed through a traditional fully connected neural net, or [Multi Layer Perceptron](https://en.wikipedia.org/wiki/Multilayer_perceptron), which is a simple weighted multiplication (or 'linear combination') of all the input values which fed through some kind of [activation function](https://towardsdatascience.com/activation-functions-neural-networks-1cbd9f8d91d6) (or 'non-linearity') to get the output values.
 It allows the model to in effect do some computation on the combined relationship information produced from the attention heads.

-The output from the MLP is then added back in to the residual stream.
+The output from the MLP is then added back in to the residual stream, contributing its calculations to the superhighway of data for use both by later layers and directly in the output predictions if useful.

 ![Diagram of a simple transformer model from A Mathematical Framework for Transformer Circuits](image.png)
 #### Diagram of a simple transformer model from [A Mathematical Framework for Transformer Circuits](https://transformer-circuits.pub/2021/framework/index.html).